biosails/pheniqs/docs/illumina_vignette.md

 >```json
 {
-    "CN": "CGSB",
     "PL": "ILLUMINA",
-    "PM": "HiSeq",
+    "PM": "A00534",
-    "base input url": "~/CBJLFACXX/raw",
-    "base output url": "~/CBJLFACXX/sample",
     "filter incoming qc fail": true,
-    "flowcell id": "CBJLFACXX",
+    "flowcell id": "H7LT2DSXX",
+    "report url": "H7LT2DSXX_l01_sample_report.json",
     "input": [
-        "Lane1_S1_L001_R1_001.fastq.gz",
-        "Lane1_S1_L001_I1_001.fastq.gz",
-        "Lane1_S1_L001_I2_001.fastq.gz",
-        "Lane1_S1_L001_R2_001.fastq.gz"
+        "H7LT2DSXX_S1_L001_R1_001.fastq.gz",
+        "H7LT2DSXX_S1_L001_I1_001.fastq.gz",
+        "H7LT2DSXX_S1_L001_I2_001.fastq.gz",
+        "H7LT2DSXX_S1_L001_R2_001.fastq.gz"
     ],
+    "template": {
+        "transform": {
-    "transform": { "token": [ "0::", "3::" ] },
+            "token": [ "0::", "3::" ]
+        }
+    },
     "sample": {
+        "transform": {
-      "transform": { "token": [ "1::10", "2::10" ] },
+            "token": [ "1::8", "2::8" ]
+        },
         "algorithm": "pamld",
+        "confidence threshold": 0.95,
         "noise": 0.05,
-      "confidence threshold": 0.95,
         "codec": {
-          "@GAACTGAGCGCGCTCCACGA": {
+            "@A10_PDAC81": {
-              "SM": "c57bl6 mouse",
-              "LB": "c57bl6 fetal liver",
+                "LB": "A10_PDAC81",
-              "barcode": [ "GAACTGAGCG", "CGCTCCACGA" ]
+                "barcode": [
+                    "CGAGGCTG",
+                    "GTAAGGAG"
+                ]
             },
-          "@GACGAGATTAAGGATAATGT": {
+            "@A11_PDAC490": {
-              "SM": "c57bl6 mouse",
-              "LB": "c57bl6 adult bone marrow",
+                "LB": "A11_PDAC490",
-              "barcode": [ "GACGAGATTA", "AGGATAATGT" ]
+                "barcode": [
+                    "AAGAGGCA",
+                    "ACTGCATA"
+                ]
             }
         }
     }
 }
 ```
->**Single index Paired end Illumina protocol** Classifying the 2 barcodes using the 4 fastq files produced by bcl2fastq.
+>**Single index Paired end Illumina protocol** Classifying the 2 barcodes using the 4 fastq files produced by bcl2fastq for the first lane.
+For brevity, this is only an excerpt of the [full configuration](({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_static.json))
 {: .example}

 Before we proceed we validate the configuration with Pheniqs:

 >```shell
-pheniqs mux --config CBJLFACXX_l01_sample.json --validate
+pheniqs mux --config H7LT2DSXX_l01_sample.json --validate
 ```

 The output is a readable description of all the explicit and implicit parameters after applying defaults.
 You can check how Pheniqs detects the input format, compression and layout as well as the output you can expect.
 In The *Output transform* section is a verbal description of how the output read segments will be assembled from the input. similarly *Transform* in the *Mutliplex decoding* section desribes how the segment that will be matched against the barcodes is assembled. the You can also see how each of the read groups will be tagged and the prior probability PAMLD will assume for each barcode.
+For brevity, the following is only an excerpt of the [full validation report](({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_validate.txt)).

     Environment

-        Base input URL                              /home/lg/CBJLFACXX/raw
+        Base input URL                              .
-        Base output URL                             /home/lg/CBJLFACXX/raw
+        Base output URL                             .
         Platform                                    ILLUMINA
         Quality tracking                            disabled
         Filter incoming QC failed reads             enabled